Japan takes key step to passage of security bills despite protests

 The revisions will still leave Japan constrained in overseas military operations by legal limits and a deeply rooted public anti-war mindset.

-"It loosens to some degree constraints on some military behaviour, but it ... does so under very strict conditions."
+"It loosens to some degree constraints on some military behavior, but it ... does so under very strict conditions."

 Abe has pledged to go ahead with the revisions despite polls showing the majority of voters want a better explanation of why they are needed.